DebianJoe/roaster/INSTALL.md

 Due to the simple nature and design concepts related to Roaster, it should be within reason to run it on many different GNU/Linux distributions.
 It is written as a single python script, and as long as a few imports are met, it should be able to be set up to function as intended.

-If you note the "import" lines, we're pulling in a few files that are necessary.  python-gtk, pango, webkit, urllib, simplejson, gobject, and config parser.
+If you note the "import" lines, we're pulling in a few files that are necessary.  python-gtk, pango, python-webkit, urllib, python-simplejson, python-gobject, and config parser.
 If using a package manager, then you should be able to simply search out the most/more recent versions of said packages from your repositories and allow the package manager to maintain them for you.
 It is now being built on and tested using Debian sid, but any feedback from other distributions is welcome.

 Python is also required to use it...as it's a python script.
 I would assume this to be obvious, but I've often been surprised in these regards.